Mlusso06/EatDaBurger/README.md

 * Next you will need to install your code's Dependencies
     * This will capture all the items in your package.json file

-See below on how to perfom the install.
+See below on how to perform the install.

 ```
 npm i